-Places to stay with the quirk factor
+Places to stay with the quirky factor

 With her ‘hayday’ as a home for travelling horses behind her Gertrude the horsebox has been given an oh-so-pretty new look.
 Decked out with a king size bed and bunks for two kids she’s a super cool holiday retreat perfect for those with a soft spot for shabby chic.
 Meet her pitched up by a stream at the beautifully rustic Elm Farm campsite between Porthtowan and Portreath beaches.

 With oodles of Victorian charm The Old Luggage Van is a classy lady.
 She spent her early life working the railway but was cast aside for more than 60 years until she was lovingly adopted by Railholidays.
 With a spot of tender loving care – and the addition of a few home comforts - she’s come to enjoy a retirement that she deserves in an idyllic spot next to St Germans train station in South East Cornwall and now spends her days treating guests to a holiday with the romance of a bygone era.
 The Old Luggage Van is just one of four old railway carriages that have been converted into holiday accommodation by the award winning Railholidays team at St Germans.

 You’re onto a wigwam winner at Tehidy Holiday Park positioned smack bang in the middle of beautiful woodland and just a stone’s throw from both the south and north Cornish coasts.
 The pod-like wooden wigwams are made for kicking off your flip flops and enjoying the luxury of the great outdoors but with the comforts of home - there’s even double glazing and WiFi.
 Yup, wigmans have changed slightly since they were first used by Native American Indians!
 The facilities of Tehidy Holiday Park are also on hand complete with children’s play areas and onsite shop.